 - Cycling too close to the car lane

 Ways to Avoid Being Seriously Injured in a Bicycle Accident

-As roads become increasingly crowded, the likely hood for bicycle accidents rises.
-There are steps that you can take to avoid a life altering accident.
+As roads become increasingly crowded, the likelihood of bicycle accidents rises.
+There are steps that you can take to avoid a life-altering accident.